-

 The WEGOHEALTH Activist 30-Day Writing Challenge Day Day 10 “Yahoo Answers Post – Pretend you are writing a question about your condition – it can be as silly or humorous as you want.
 Now answer it.
 (Remember: Your answer can … Continue reading

-The WEGOHEALTH Activist 30 Day Writing Challenge Day 8 “Happy Hump Day!
+“Happy Hump Day!
 No denying life can get hectic, but let’s take a mid-week break to fantasize our ideal day!
 Would you go somewhere?
 Who would you spend it with?
-Have … Continue reading
+Have you had this day?
+If not – how could … Continue reading

 Posted in caregiving, coping skills, duty, family, honesty, human interest, inspirational, Inspiring, jump for Dystonia, life changing, life changing events, love, motivational, people, self, thought provoking, tindle, traumatic brain injury